-Your vehicle manufacturer recommends that a PCV valve be replaced every twenty to fifty thousand miles, depending on the vehicle and Corvallis driving conditions.
-It's an inexpensive repair, but may not be included in the maintenance schedule in your owner's manual, so if you're looking for auto advice about the PCV valve, you may have to ask our pros at Clayton's Auto Service.
+Your vehicle manufacturer recommends that a PCV valve be replaced every 20,000 to 50,000 miles (32,000 to 80,000 kilometers), depending on the vehicle and Corvallis driving conditions.
+It's an inexpensive repair but may not be included in the maintenance schedule in your owner's manual.
+So if you're looking for auto advice about the PCV valve, you may have to ask our pros at Clayton's Auto Service.

-Taking care of our PCV valve protects the environment in Oregon, and improves vehicle performance.
-It's just part of good car care for Corvallis drivers, and a way that all of us can do our part to improve the world we live in.
+Taking care of our PCV valve protects the environment in Oregon and improves vehicle performance.
+It's just part of good vehicle care for Corvallis drivers and a way all of us can do our part to improve the world we live in.